Smarties: Colours

 In one of the earlier ranges of colours, there was a light-brown Smartie.
 This was replaced in 1988 by a blue Smartie, introduced as part of campaign opposing the purchase of Rowntree Mackintosh Confectionery by Nestlé, along with 'I Support Blue Smarties' pin badges.
 Before 1958, dark-brown Smarties had a plain-chocolate centre, while light-brown ones were coffee-flavoured.
-Orange Smarties originally contained orange-flavoured chocolate, however, these days the orange flavour is added to the shell only.
+Orange Smarties originally contained orange-flavoured chocolate; however, these days the orange flavour is added to the shell only.

 In 2006, it was announced that Nestlé was removing all artificial colourings from Smarties in the United Kingdom.
 Nestlé decided to replace all synthetic dyes with natural ones, but, unable to source a natural blue dye, removed blue Smarties from circulation (which led to the common misunderstanding that the blue Smartie triggered hyperactivity in some children) and replaced them with white ones.
-In February 2008, blue smarties were reintroduced using natural blue dye derived from the cyanobacterium spirulina instead of the controversial brilliant blue FCF (FD&C Blue 1, E133).
+In February 2008, blue Smarties were reintroduced using natural blue dye derived from the cyanobacterium spirulina instead of the controversial brilliant blue FCF (FD&C Blue 1, E133).

 Artificial colouring was removed from Smarties on the Canadian market in March 2009.
 The new range included all the colours except blue.
-Blue Smarties were re-added in May 2010.
+Blue Smarties were reintroduced in May 2010.

 Red Smarties were previously dyed with cochineal, a derivative of the product made by extracting colour from female cochineal insects.
 A pigment extracted from red cabbage is now used in the United Kingdom.

 For the purposes of assessing an "active learning approach to epidemiology and critical appraisal", a mock randomised controlled trial tested the hypothesis that red Smarties could increase happiness.
 Based on a trial with 117 participants in four settings in Australia, Canada and Malaysia, red Smarties eaters were no happier than yellow Smarties eaters.